cynkra/historian/README.md

 table contains the changes that happened compared to the prior point in time.

+Because we want to avoid storing the same data multiple times, we omit rows in a difference table that are identical to rows found in previous difference tables.

 ``` r
 O1 <- H1
 O1 |>